 Venice is most famous for its canals because the entire city was built on top of a lagoon.
 With boats constantly cruising along the water highways, Venice has become one of Italy’s treasured beauties.
 With plenty to see and do, Venice will capture your heart as you traverse the narrow corridor-like streets.

 Home to the Renaissance, Florence is where Italian art thrived.
 There are multiple museums that pay tribute to the Renaissance past and hold amazing works of art like Michelangelo’s David.
 But the geographical location of Florence also places it in Tuscany and makes it a gateway to explore this stunning area.

 Milan oozes sophistication with its high art, fashion, cuisine, shops, and galleries.
 A fast-paced lifestyle makes it one of Italy’s busiest cities, but visitors still take the time to view masterpieces like da Vinci’s The Last Supper painting or the famous opera house, La Scala.

-Acting like a gate to the southern region, a visit to Napes is a must for people who are headed to Pompeii or the Amalfi Coast.
-The city is just another place that holds plenty of Italian artefacts that pay homage to the country’s history and culture.
+Acting like a gate to the southern region, a visit to Naples is a must for people who are headed to Pompeii or the Amalfi Coast.
+The city is just another place that holds plenty of Italian artifacts that pay homage to the country’s history and culture.

 Points of Interest

 While Italy’s cities often hold the most coveted treasure, you can also liven up your trip by visiting some points of interest.
 Italy’s hottest points of interest with draw you in and display more of the country’s beauty.

 Encased in ash, Pompeii is famous for being frozen in time.
 Or super-heated to have time suspended.